California boondocking snapshot

 California fire restrictions deserve their own planning step.

-BLM California's fire page says statewide, year-round restrictions remain in effect and lists criteria for campfires outside developed campgrounds, including a cleared area, a shovel, and a valid California Campfire Permit.
-Field-office restrictions and desert-district orders can add more rules.
+BLM California's fire page lists statewide, year-round criteria for campfires outside developed campgrounds, including a cleared area, a shovel, and a valid California Campfire Permit.
+It also lists district and field-office restrictions that can be stricter, including desert district stages and Red Flag limitations.

 That means a campfire permit is not the same as permission to have a fire anywhere.